zcorleissen/documentation/source/api_v2_mongodb_resources.rst

    $ ERROR

-Get details on a database belonging to the given instance.
+Get details on a database belonging to the given instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash